Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-\begin{remark} Independently of connections to the Bloch-Kato conjecture, the validity of (\ref{lichtenbaum}), but not (\ref{zeta form}), for abelian fields $F$ was first established (modulo an uncorrected error concerning the inclusion of Euler factors in the formulation of (\ref{lichtenbaum})) by Kolster, Nguyen Quang Do and Fleckinger in \cite{knqdf}.
-Their general approach also provided motivation for the subsequent work of Huber and Kings in \cite{hk}. \end{remark}
+\begin{remark} Independently of connections to the Bloch-Kato conjecture, the validity of (\ref{lichtenbaum}), but not (\ref{zeta form}), for abelian fields $F$ was first established by Kolster, Nguyen Quang Do and Fleckinger in \cite{knqdf} (the main result of loc.~cit.~contains certain erroneous Euler factors but the necessary correction is provided by Benois and Nguyen Quang Do in \cite[\S A.3]{B-NQD02}).
+The general approach of \cite{knqdf} also provided motivation for the subsequent work of Huber and Kings in \cite{hk}. \end{remark}